Athletic Recruiting & NCAA Eligibility

 Schools have recruiting forms on their websites where you are asked to fill out sport and academic information.
 The best time to fill out these forms is in your sophomore or junior year, depending on your sport.
 Generally speaking, the coach will contact you with a follow-up email after you have filled that out.

 Typically, Likely Letters are sent to athletic and academic recruits several weeks before official admission verdicts are slated to go out.
-This usually means some time in October for Early Decision/Action applicants and late-February or March for Regular Decision students.
+This usually means some time in October or November for Early Decision/Action applicants and late-February or March for Regular Decision students.
 To receive a Likely Letter a student must complete and submit an application to the admissions office for review.
-Increasingly schools are using the Likely Letter to entice qualified applicants for particular programs or recruit students from various geographic locations.

 The NESCAC is the New England Small College Athletic Conference.
 It is an athletic conference made up of academically selective liberal arts institutions.
-On top of the institution’s high academic caliber, the league is often considered the most competitive Division 3 conference.
+On top of the high academic caliber of these institutions, the league is often considered one of the most competitive Division 3 conferences.
 Details on NESCAC can be found on their website.

 Families can go on unofficial visits before August 1 of junior year, but they aren’t allowed to have any recruiting conversations with the coach while on campus.
 Unofficial visits are a great way for student-athletes to get a feel for different college campuses.